Find out more about European Merchant Bank (EMBank), legal structure, board members and how we do business ethically, in compliance with regulations.

 Click here to access the charter of the Audit Committee.

 For ensuring even-better governance at the Bank level, European Merchant Bank UAB’s Internal Audit Department plays an important role.
 It represents an independent and objective assurance and consulting function as the third line of defense.
 Through the application of a risk-based methodology, IAD evaluates and examines whether proper measures are taken to ensure ‘control’ in the organization and its activities.

-The ALCO Committee’s primary duties and responsibilities are to assess the adequacy and monitor the implementation of the Bank’s Asset, Liability, Liquidity, and Fund Management Policy.
-The ALCO Committee meets bi-weekly and focuses on the following:
+The ALCO Committee’s primary duties and responsibilities are to assess the adequacy and monitor the implementation of the Bank’s Asset, Liability, Liquidity and Fund Management rules.
+The ALCO Committee focuses on the following:

 - To supervise, deposit-loan pricing of treasury department for the local and global market.